JinbiaoJi/MLTSA_JJi/HW5/README.md

 # HW5
 This assignment was done by myself.
+Adam M., Riley C., Shaquann S. and I discussed how to store the big data set.